10. Execution threads

 while (reader.Read()) {

-// process current row
+// current line operation

 articles.Add(new Article(reader.GetInt32(0), reader.GetString(1), reader.GetDecimal(2), reader.GetInt32(3), reader.GetInt32(4)));